 The Grassmarket

-The Grassmarket is one of the oldest parts of Edinburgh and it was originally used as a marketplace for horses and cattle before falling into ruin in the 19th century.
+The Grassmarket is one of the oldest parts of Edinburgh, and it was originally used as a marketplace for horses and cattle before falling into ruin in the 19th century.
+Nowadays, it’s a popular tourist destination that’s often used as a hub to explore nearby tourist attractions like Greyfriars Kirk and Edinburgh Castle.

 Overview

 The Grassmarket area in Edinburgh is a bustling collection of pubs and restaurants situated around a large open square on the southern side of Edinburgh Castle.
-The square is centrally located in the city so you can easily find it by either walking west from Cowgate or Candlemaker Row or walking south from the Castle Esplanade.
+The square is centrally located in the city, so you can easily find it by either walking west from Cowgate or Candlemaker Row or walking south from the Castle Esplanade.

-Victoria Street was built between 1829 and 1834 during a time of city refurbishments that were carried out in an attempt to modernise the Old Town, and the street provides a much-needed link to the elevated George IV Bridge.
+Victoria Street was built between 1829 and 1834 during a time of city refurbishments that were carried out in an attempt to modernise the Old Town, and the street provides a much-needed link to the George IV Bridge.

-Today, the street is popular with souvenir-hunting tourists thanks to the eclectic mix of shops in the arches, while the flagstone path located overhead on Johnston Terrace offers weary sightseers a place to relax with a beer or coffee in hand.
+Perhaps one of the most photographed roads in Edinburgh, Victoria Street is famous for the shops that are located in what were originally the foundations of the high-rise tenements above.
+Today, the street is popular with souvenir-hunting tourists, while the flagstone terrace located overhead on Johnston Terrace offers weary sightseers a place to relax with a beer or coffee in hand.

 The Highlights